 The search took 34.4 seconds (585,000 subsequences per second), with the closest match shown in Figure 5.

 A Harvard cardiologist confirmed that this match is indeed an example of PVC.

 DTW offers a modified distance metric, giving greater flexibility to the model at the cost of higher time and memory complexity.
 As such, we are also more at risk of over-fitting.
 We therefore need to carefully consider the bias-variance trade-offs involved and the computational requirements for larger scale projects.

 DTW also require template sequences to match against, so it is inherently a supervised algorithm.
 However, it is possible to do a prescan through our dataset, pick up any interesting signals and find similar ones using DTW.

-There are numerous applications for using DTW distances in all manners of time-series analysis.
-From any type of (sub)sequence classification in EEG, ECG, DNA, data in the medical field to finding irregularities and anomalies in internet traffic, seismological data, fitness wearables, and speech/word recognition.
+There are numerous applications for using DTW distances in all manners of time-series analysis; any type of (sub)sequence classification in EEG, ECG, DNA, data in the medical field to finding irregularities and anomalies in internet traffic, seismological data, fitness wearables, and speech/word recognition.

-For a more detailed example, see our case study on DTW and k-Nearest Neighbour classification.
-The case study combines DTW with a k=1 nearest neighbour algorithm that reproduces state-of-the-art algorithm accuracies.
-There has been some work to use DTW with SVMs etc but this is currently mostly confined to the world of academic research.
+For a more detailed example, see our case study on DTW and k-Nearest Neighbor classification.
+The case study combines DTW with a k=1 nearest neighbor algorithm that reproduces state-of-the-art algorithm accuracies.
+There has been some work to use DTW with SVMs etc., but this is currently mostly confined to the world of academic research.